 Manchester is a larger medium-sized city located in the state of New Hampshire.
 With a population of 110,229 people and 30 constituent neighborhoods, Manchester is the largest community in New Hampshire.
-Manchester has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Manchester was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Manchester is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Manchester isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Manchester are a mix of both white- and blue-collar jobs.
 Overall, Manchester is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Manchester who work in office and administrative support (13.97%), sales jobs (11.60%), and management occupations (8.94%).
+There are especially a lot of people living in Manchester who work in office and administrative support (13.91%), sales jobs (12.12%), and management occupations (8.27%).

 Also of interest is that Manchester has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Manchester is somewhat higher than in the average US city of 21.84%: 26.38% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Manchester is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.39% of adults 25 and older in the city have at least a bachelor's degree.

 Manchester is a somewhat ethnically-diverse city.
 The people who call Manchester home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Manchester residents report their race to be White, followed by Asian.
+The greatest number of Manchester residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Manchester include French , French Canadian, English, and Italian.

 The most common language spoken in Manchester is English.
 Other important languages spoken here include Spanish and French.